By Steve Wells

 I believe we limit our freedom when:

-We don't consider using EFT / SET on every problem we have.
+We don't consider using tapping on every problem we have.

-We don't continue with the process until absolutely all of the remaining intensity is completely cleared.
+We don't continue until absolutely all of the remaining intensity is completely cleared.

-We don't test our changes out in the real world - or ensure that we have tested all possible provocations for the problem returning.
+We don't test our changes out in the real world - or ensure that we have tested all possible ways of the problem returning.

-We only use EFT / SET in a remedial fashion to eradicate existing problems rather than using it to help us create new futures and achieve our ultimate goals.
+We only use tapping in a remedial fashion to eradicate existing problems rather than using them to help us create new futures and achieve our ultimate goals.

 Some people assume that because they have seen EFT / SET used to cure fears and phobias that fears and phobias are all it can be applied to.
-Others gain relief using EFT / SET on one problem but don't realise they could apply them to other problems.
+Others gain relief using tapping on one problem but don't realise they could apply them to other problems.

 How often do we have other issues in our life to which we could apply EFT / SET but we "just don't think" to do it.
 Let's do as Gary Craig recommends and "try it on everything."
 When you do you may be surprised just how much you can achieve.
 Yes, you will find it doesn't work on everything.
 But you will also be pleasantly surprised to find that it will work in many areas where you may have thought it would not.